Convergence to Second-Order Stationarity for Constrained Non-Convex Optimization: First and Second Order Stationarity

 where $f: \mathbb{R}^n \mapsto \mathbb{R}$ is a twice continuously differentiable function.
 We say a point $\bar\bx$ is a first order stationary point of \eqref{eq:General-Optimization-Prob} if $\nabla f(\bar\bx) = \bzero$.
 Similarly, a point $\bar\bx$ is said to be a second-order stationary point if $\nabla f(\bar\bx) = \bzero$ and $\nabla^2 f(\bar\bx) \succeq 0$.
-Moreover, if all second order stationary points of the objective function are local optima, we say the function satisfies the \textit{strict saddle} property.
+Moreover, we say $\bx$ is a strict saddle point if it is a first-order stationary point but not a second-order stationary point.
+If all second order stationary points of the objective function are local optima, we say the function satisfies the \textit{strict saddle} property.
 This property is satisfied in many practical objective functions; see \cite{ge2015escaping, kawaguchi2016deep, sun2016geometric, sun2017complete-2, sun2017complete}.
 In addition, if every local optima of the objective function is globally optimal, then finding the global optimum of the objective boils down to finding a second order stationary point; see \cite{ge2016matrix, lu2017depth, nouiehed2018learning, sun2015nonconvex} for examples of such functions.